blahs15/chess/docs/Readme.md

 ### Re-formatting
 Create your plantuml diagram like you did before, but surround it with comments `<!--` & `-->`.
 This will cause your plantuml source text to not render in `Markdown Preview Enhanced` or in `Github`.
 For `Markdown Preview Enhanced`, your diagram will disappear.

+Note: A `-->` is sometimes used inside a plantuml diagram, and will break the above commenting syntax.
+Two workarounds are to use `--_>` instead, inside the plantuml diagram.
+(At the time of writing, this may be a beta feature.
+Other workarounds may be possible)

 You also need to add a title to your diagram.
 The title goes after the `@startuml` tag.

 #### Example PlantUML diagram: